 - If you wish to use Message Filters on feed messages and filter by website, create a Custom header named Content-Base.
 This header contains the feed message's website link.

 - Feed articles may be placed in 'the cloud' by setting up a filter to copy or move items to an IMAP account folder.
 This is not true syncing in any way, but may be useful in some cases.
-The filter bug to enable this has been fixed for Tb 38 release.
+The filter bug to enable this feature has been fixed in Thunderbird 38.

 Tips for Publishers

 - The Atom specification is recommended.
 If you use the RSS2.0 spec, a <guid> is recommended.
 Also, <title> and <link> are mandatory per spec and the feed will be rejected if they are not present.
 Another common error is representing unicode characters with octals.
 Ensure dates are represented according to the chosen specification; bad dates may cause items to be rejected.
 Please always follow the specs and validate and everyone will win.

-- New in Tb 27: If you use Atom and its threading extension, Thunderbird will group related feed items (like comments to a post) into threads just like it does with related email messages.
+- New in Thunderbird 27: If you use Atom and its threading extension, Thunderbird will group related feed items (like comments to a post) into threads just like it does with related email messages.

 - Changes to feed urls can be detected by Thunderbird and updated automatically for users.
 See Bug 304917 for two ways of doing this.